Many-body localization as a percolation phenomenon: Charge-density relaxation

-Since $\tilde C_q(t)$ in Fig.~\ref{fig3} is an (typical) averaged quantity, more complete insights may be provided by calculating $D(t)$ in Eq.~(\ref{dt}) for each disorder configuration separately and by studying how $I(D)$, the (integrated) distribution of $D(t)$, evolves in time.
-For different times, $t = 2^n t_0$, $I(D)$ is shown in Fig.~\ref{fig4}a,b for $W=2,5$, respectively, obtained for $L=24$ system and $N_{dis} = 300$.
+Since $\tilde C_q(t)$ in Fig.~\ref{fig3} is a (typical) averaged quantity, more complete insights may be provided by calculating $D(t)$ in Eq.~(\ref{dt}) for each disorder configuration separately and by studying how $I(D)$, the (integrated) distribution of $D(t)$, evolves in time.
+For different times, $t = 2^n t_0$, $I(D)$ is shown in Figs.~\ref{fig4}a) and \ref{fig4}b) for $W=2,5$, respectively, obtained for the $L=24$ system and $N_{dis} = 300$.
 Furthermore, for comparison, we present in Fig.~\ref{fig4} results of the fully quantum time evolution of $I(D)$ as well.
-The latter is calculated for $L=22$, with more details in \cite{suppl}.
-For the both cases, $I(D)$ reveals a broad distribution of $D$.
+The latter is calculated for $L=22$.
+For both cases, $I(D)$ reveals a broad distribution of $D$.
 In particular, the RE results appear to follow roughly a log-normal distribution, which is symmetric on the $\ln D$ scale around the median $D_m$, defined by $I(D_m)=1/2$.
-For $W=5$ and small $D < 10^{-3}$ in Fig.~\ref{fig4}b, discrepancies between the two approaches may be observed, which might originate from the fact that quantum result includes the whole system while the RE only macroscopic clusters.
-A quite uniform shifting of $I(D)$ along the logarithmic time scale in Fig.~\ref{fig4}b is fully consistent with the stretched-exponential decay of DCF, namely $D_m(t) \sim D_0 (t_0/t)^{1-\beta}$, again with $\beta<1$.
-It should be noted that for the disorder $W=2$, as $L$ increases, we get $\beta \to 1$ and the normal diffusion $D(t)= D_0=const$ is recovered.
+For $W=5$ and small $D < 10^{-3}$ in Fig.~\ref{fig4}b), discrepancies between the two approaches may be observed, which might originate from the fact that the quantum result includes the whole system, while the RE includes only the macroscopic clusters.

+A quite uniform shifting of $I(D)$ along the logarithmic time scale in Fig.~\ref{fig4}b) is fully consistent with the stretched-exponential decay of DCF, namely, $D_m(t) \sim D_0 (t_0/t)^{1-\beta}$, again with $\beta<1$.
+It should be noted that for the disorder $W=2$, as $L$ increases, we get $\beta \to 1$, and the normal diffusion $D(t)= D_0=$const is recovered.
 We expect that the most reliable values of $\beta$ and $D_0$ are obtained by considering the median $D_m(t)$.
-Namely, the estimate based on the typical $\tilde C_q(t)$ should be partially obscured by the very broad nature of $I(D)$ distributions.
+Namely, because of the very broad nature of $I(D)$ distributions, it is apparent that the estimate based on the typical $\tilde C_q(t)$ is obscured by the strong sample-to-sample fluctuations.